Hamas in the First Intifada: Formation

 In the days following the breakout of the First Intifada in early December 1987, Yassin and the other leaders of the Muslim Brotherhood network in Gaza met to debate how the network should respond to the uprising.
 Those leaders included Abdul Fatah Dukhan, Abdel Aziz al-Rantisi, and Salah Shehade.
 On 14 December 1987, they released a leaflet announcing the formation of a new movement: Ḥarakat al-Muqāwamah al-ʾIslāmiyyah, the Islamic Resistance Movement, abbreviated as Hamas, the Arabic word for zeal.
 According to Jean-Pierre Filiu of Sciences Po, the outbreak of the Intifada was "as much a surprise to the Muslim Brotherhood as to the PLO.
 The Islamist leadership was tempted to keep a low profile, and it was ultimately Shaykh Yasin who imposed on his divided followers his decision to participate in the uprising against Israel."

 According to Palestinian academic Khaled Hroub, the factors that led to the founding of Hamas with the breakout of the First Intifada included: internal debates within the Muslim Brotherhood over its stance towards the Israeli occupation, with parts of the organisation calling for the priority to be confronting Israel and other parts calling for the priority to be Islamising Palestinian society; the growing resentment against the occupation and poverty among the population of the Gaza Strip; as well as rivalry with the fast-growing and more militant Palestinian Islamic Jihad.
 According to American researcher Sara Roy, it was "clear that Palestinians could not be easily persuaded of the Islamic vision or its gradual, reformist approach.
 As the occupation turned twenty years old, the ability to win hearts and minds depended less on the establishment of an Islamic state and far more on ending Israel’s occupation through armed struggle.
 It was this understanding and quest for authenticity and the need to secure a popular base of support (especially among the young) that contributed to a dramatic strategic shift within the Islamic movement."

 In August 1988, Hamas formulated its founding charter, containing 36 short articles.
-The charter portrayed the Israeli-Palestinian conflict as a war between Muslims and Jews, and containing a significant amount of genocidal and antisemitic language, including references to the forged The Protocols of the Elders of Zion.
+The charter portrayed the Israeli-Palestinian conflict as a war between Muslims and Jews, and contained a significant amount of genocidal and antisemitic language, including references to the forged The Protocols of the Elders of Zion.
 In its charter, Hamas claimed that "the land of Palestine is an Islamic trust left to the generations of Moslems until the day of resurrection" and that "the solution to the Palestinian problem will only take place by holy war," rejecting all peace initiatives.
 The charter also claimed that "Israel will exist and will continue to exist until Islam will obliterate it" and that "The Day of Judgment will not come about until Muslims fight Jews and kill them."